MaxWienandts/Kaggle---Real-or-Not-NLP-with-Disaster-Tweets/README.md

 E.g., if we only have flood in our train, we could consider the words inundation and alluvion as having the same probabilities as flood.

 Lastly, to solve natural language processing problems, the most adequate is to use neural networks.\
-For instance, the use of recurrent nerual network would greatly increase the performance of our model.\
-RNN have the advantage of considering the whole sentence and not only one word in separate. \
+For instance, the use of recurrent nerual network would greatly increase the performance of our model.
+RNN have the advantage of considering the whole sentence and not only one or two words in separate.
-This fact alone may be a disadvantage because the model would not be able to identify similar sentences with small variations.\
-However, this can be fixed using a layer with dropout.
-This layer "forgets" part of the sentence to avoid overfit.\
-Moreover, RNN applies the same weight vector for all layers.
-This simulate an effect of the model identifying the key words of a sentence, and the sentences "The forest is in fire" and "A fire in the forest" would have the same classification.